 The Short-tailed Hawk is rarely seen perched since it usually perches in thick canopy so these views of a soaring bird are the norm.

 It is found from Florida, along the Caribbean coast of Central America, throughout most of tropical South America and into Paraguay and northern Argentina.
+See the distribution map at Birdlife International.
 Within this range it is found in a wide variety of habitats.

 It feeds mainly on small birds which it takes off the tree canopy after swooping down from a height of over 100 metres.

 |If you do not see a menu on the left, you may have arrived at this page from another site.
 Please click Home to get to my main page.|